 - Taking Away Recess is Bad Policy and Bad for Kids

 November 4, 2014 - The Berkeley Unified School District (BUSD) is considering a policy that would allow teacher and principals to discipline students by taking away recess.
 Berkeley is not alone in using this age–old punishment — schools across the country are using it despite any research showing that it has any benefit.
 Research has shown that taking recess away is not an effective way to change behavior, and in fact, is harmful.
 DREDF sent this letter to the BUSD School Board—please feel free to use it as a template in your school district.

 - Barriers and Solutions

-February 5, 2014 - DREDF is pleased to announce the release of three, new short videos from our acclaimed HEALTHCARE STORIES series.
-Focusing on common and widespread barriers to care, the new videos feature stories about inaccessible examination tables and weight scales and healthcare provider misperceptions and stereotypes.
-They also recommend actions for improving care.
-These downloadable videos not only present an all-important human perspective, they also affirm the barriers to care that a decade of research has revealed.
-Barriers and Solutions
+February, 2014 - Focusing on widespread barriers to care, these three, short video excerpts from our acclaimed HEALTHCARE STORIES series feature stories about inaccessible examination tables and weight scales and healthcare provider misperceptions and stereotypes.
+Advocates and practitioners alike recount their personal experiences and recommend actions for improving care.
+These downloadable videos present an all-important human perspective and affirm the barriers to care identified in a decade of research.

 Support Our Work!

 DREDF is dedicated to improving the lives of people with disabilities through legal advocacy, training, education, and public policy and legislative development.
 Your gift makes it possible for us to continue to protect and advance the civil and human rights of people with disabilities.
 Thank you.

 DREDF is a non-profit, tax-exempt charitable organization under Section 501(c)(3) of the Internal Revenue Code.
 We manage and expend donated funds professionally and prudently.
 Donations are tax-deductible.

 For more information contact Ingrid Tischer.